 Below you will find the premium breakdown of a conventional Term plan design and the Living Benefits plan design.

 For this example, we are going to use a 35 year old male with a preferred non-tobacco rate class with a 20 year and a 30 year term period.

 - The Trendsetter LB 30 – $640.00

 The increase in premium from the Trendsetter Super which is a standard Term insurance design to the Trendsetter LB with Living Benefits breaks down to 15%.
 The increase in premium is minimal when you consider that the benefits of the LB policy has incredible advantages over the traditional term plan design that we have all know for many years.

-Example of LB Benefits:
+Examples of Transamerica Life LB Benefits:

 Here is an example of the Living Benefits policy in action just like it would be in the real world.